What is Marriage?

 What happens during the wedding?

 Leading up to the wedding, couples are required to enter into a marriage preparation course to help you consider and discern this is the correct vocation you are called to as a couple, and to help and support you in your future.
 The wedding itself can be a short service or a full Nuptial Mass.
 The Rite of Catholic Marriage is central to the celebration of the wedding: the priest or deacon will bless the rings which the bride and groom will exchange and mutually promise to 'love and honour you all the days of my life'.
 The celebrant will ratify the wedding and administer the blessing.

-If you feel you are called to this vocation it can be helpful to talk about it with Fr Michael or Fr Gregory before getting engaged and definitely if you are already engaged.
+If you feel you are called to this vocation it can be helpful to talk about it with one of our priests before getting engaged and definitely if you are already engaged.
 It is such a joyful Sacrament to celebrate with you and we look forward to hearing from you and supporting you on the journey towards marriage and beyond.